 This article was written by Carol.

 Violant of Bar was born in 1365, the daughter of Robert, Duke of Bar and Marie of Valois, a daughter of the French King John II.
-Violant had a pampered upbringing and given the education of a royal princess.
-At the age of 15, she married the heir to the Crown of Aragon, John Duke of Girona.
+Violant had a pampered upbringing and was given the education of a royal princess.
+At the age of 15, she married the heir to the Crown of Aragon, John, Duke of Girona.

 John had recently been widowed, and his father Peter, and step-mother, Sibila of Fortia wanted him to marry Maria of Sicily for political reasons.
 John, who did not get along with his step-mother was more interested in a French connection.
 Against his parents’ wishes, he married Violant in 1380.
 It was effectively the final break with his parents.
 His younger brother Martin later married Maria.